Gravitationally-induced entanglement in cold atoms: Proposal

-In addition to sufficiently reducing or distinguishing any noise due to the electromagnetic interactions of the atoms, we would also need to make sure that all other sources of noise, such as foreign atom collisions can be kept low.
-With low levels of squeezing, the initial state is classical-like in that each atom is, approximately, independently in a superposition, and the entanglement generation is small.
-Therefore, effects of noise will be much smaller than schemes that require highly-quantum states.
-For example, if a N00N state of atoms were created instead, then a single loss of atom would be enough to completely decohere the state, whereas the coherent state \eqref{eq:initialState} is robust against single atom losses.
+In addition to sufficiently reducing or distinguishing any noise due to the electromagnetic interactions of the atoms, we would also need to make sure that all other sources of noise, such as foreign atom collisions can be kept appropriately low.
+Such collisions will cause decoherence and are thought to be the limiting factor in GIE schemes such as Bose et.\ al., \cite{bose2017spin}, since, given the initial N00N state of atoms, a single loss of atom would be enough to completely decohere the state.
+However, an advantage of our scheme is that the initial state is classical-like in that each atom is, approximately, independently in a superposition.
+Such a coherent state, \eqref{eq:initialState}, is thus robust against single atom losses.

 As well as foreign atom collisions, other sources of noise will include fluctuations of the trapping potentials and the effect of any conducting membrane used to shield the electromagnetic interactions (the membrane must be at low enough temperatures to not heat the atoms, and it may also attract the atoms).
 The temperature of the gas will also cause decoherence and affect how it is split in the 50-50 beam splitter: in \eqref{eq:initialState} we assumed that the gas starts off in a single-mode Fock state, whereas in reality there will be many modes and, unless there is condensation, all the modes will be in a thermal state \cite{kovachy2015quantum}.
 In addition to this, it is also possible that there could be decoherence due to not closing the $cd$ interferometer - away from the Newtonian regime of quantum gravity, it is possible that the gravitational field remains entangled with matter, which would also be the case in certain other proposed tests of quantum gravity \cite{krisnanda2020observable,Qvarfort_2020}.
 This will be considered in future work, however, the measurement scheme considered in Appendix \ref{sec:closed} would not suffer from any such decoherence.